 Babies need to double their birth weight in about 180 days, while cows need to double their birth weight in about 40 days, so they have completely different physiological needs.
 In summary, milk and dairy consumption is associated with significant health risks, and it’s definitely not something that humans need.

 Lactose intolerance is exceedingly common, with symptoms often including diarrhea, abdominal pain, bloating, and flatulence.
-According to the National Institute of Health, an estimated 30 to 50 million American adults are lactose intolerant.
+According to the National Institutes of Health, an estimated 30 to 50 million American adults are lactose intolerant.
 Communities of color—such as Black Americans, Native Americans, and Asians—are particularly hard hit.
 Kahleova stated: